+44 (0)20 7306 email@example.com

-Having acted in the high-profile IBM pensions litigation, the recent legal directories describe Ben as a recognised junior building a solid reputation in the area, who is as likely to appear in cases as sole counsel as he is to appear led by a silk.
-“He is a very bright guy who is very hard-working and very easy to deal with.”
-“He is exceedingly user-friendly and charming to work with.”
-Chambers & Partners, 2016
+In pensions work, having acted in the high-profile IBM pensions litigation, the legal directories describe Ben as a recognised junior building a solid reputation in the area, who is as likely to appear in cases as sole counsel as he is to appear led by a silk.
+“He is a very bright guy who is very hard-working and very easy to deal with”.
+“He is exceedingly user-friendly and charming to work with”.
+(Chambers & Partners, 2016).

-The Legal 500, 2015 describe him as “an excellent, hardworking and personable pensions junior.”
+The Legal 500, 2018 describe him as “extremely diligent, hardworking and able to spot the opponent’s oversights”.